ibkuroyagi/DGMix/README.md

-# Anomalous Sound Detection with Pytorch
+# DG-Mix: Domain Generalization for Anomalous Sound Detection Based on Self-Supervised Learning

 This repository is a non official reproduction of "DG-Mix: Domain Generalization for Anomalous Sound Detection Based on Self-Supervised Learning."